AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-types.md

 #### Segment export destinations

 Segment export destinations send the profiles and the segments that they qualified for to destination platforms.
 These destinations use segment ID or user IDs.
-Advertising destinations such as [!DNL Google Display & Video 360](/help/rtcdp/destinations/google-dv360-destination.md) or [!DNL Google Ads](/help/rtcdp/destinations/google-ads-destination.md) are examples of these types of destinations.
+Advertising destinations such as [[!DNL Google Display & Video 360]](/help/rtcdp/destinations/google-dv360-destination.md) or [[!DNL Google Ads]](/help/rtcdp/destinations/google-ads-destination.md) are examples of these types of destinations.

 #### Profile export and Segment export destinations - video overview